Meet the Team

 Tel: (860) 486-0873

-Kaitlin joined the Global Training and Development Institute at UConn in September 2016, after graduating from UConn with her Bachelor’s degree in English Literature in May 2016 and traveling throughout Southeast Asia for three weeks in the summer of 2016.
+Kaitlin joined the Global Training and Development Institute at UConn in September 2016, after graduating from UConn with her Bachelor’s degree in English Literature and traveling throughout Southeast Asia for three weeks in the summer of 2016.
 She provides program support for the Young Southeast Asian Leaders Initiative (YSEALI) and the Study of the U.S. Institute (SUSI), which are funded through the U.S. State Department and hosted by UConn GTDI.
 For the 22 Southeast Asian student leaders who come to learn about Social Entrepreneurship and Economic Development each fall and spring, and the 20 North African student leaders each summer, she assists with preparations and logistics for the groups.
 She also enjoys interacting with the participants on a daily basis during the 5-week program at UConn and coordinating their activities.
 Kaitlin worked previously for GTDI’s YSEALI program and UConn’s Office of Early College Programs during her time as a UConn undergraduate student.
 She also spent a semester in Orlando, Florida, working at Walt Disney World with the Disney College Program.
 Some of Kaitlin’s interests include literature, social media, traveling, eating, cooking, and learning about other cultures.